Grants, Loans and Scholarships

 File your FAFSA no later than July 1 to establish your eligibility for the Iowa Tuition Grant.
 You must be enrolled in at least three hours in an Iowa private college to receive the Iowa Tuition Grant.

 Iowa College Aid administers need-based college financial aid for Iowans.
-Click on their logo for additional information.
+Choose their logo for additional information.

 Full-time students on the Lamoni campus and full-time nursing students on the Independence campus may be eligible for grants and/or scholarships.
 Grade point average (GPA) requirements are based on a 4.0 scale.